Integrative Therapy

 Anxiety

-Anxiety is a natural bodily response to stress or danger.
-However, when anxiety becomes excessive, persistent, and starts to interfere with daily life, it can become problematic.
-Integrative therapy employs techniques such as cognitive restructuring, gradual exposure, and relaxation to help manage anxiety more effectively.
+Anxiety is a normal bodily reaction to the unpredictability of a situation.
+However, when anxiety becomes excessive, persistent, and interferes with daily life, it can become problematic.
+Therapeutic techniques such as cognitive restructuring, gradual exposure, and relaxation can help manage anxiety more effectively.

 Depression